-I. An assignment that has a specific due date may have points deducted if the student is present at school but does not adhere to the specified date and time.
+- k.
+An assignment that has a specific due date may have points deducted if the student is present at school but does not adhere to the specified date and time.
 Assignments must be turned in the next instructional day.
 The maximum amount that can be deducted for the late assignment is 10 points.
-(This is NOT per day.)

-m.
-Conduct is not to be considered in determining academic grades.

-n.
-The 'bell shaped curve' concept is not included in the procedure for grading or promotion.
+(This is 2 points per day up to 5 days.) - I. Conduct is not to be considered in determining academic grades. - m.
+The 'bell shaped curve' concept is not included in the procedure for grading or promotion. - n.
+Progress reports and nine-week report cards will be monitored by both school administrators and central office personnel to prevent and address high failure rates.

 - o.
-Progress reports and nine-week report cards will be monitored by both school administrators and central office personnel to prevent and address high failure rates. - p.
 The teacher will have the numerical average in the grade book for academic work for nine weeks periods.
 The numerical average and letter grade for each quarter period will be recorded on report cards.
 Students doing work via ACCESS/Virtual Classes will have one numerical grade per semester, which will be provided to the facilitator.
-Mid-term grades and final progress report, obtained from ACCESS/Virtual Classes, must be kept in the student's file to document the work done. - q.
+Mid-term grades and final progress report, obtained from ACCESS/Virtual Classes, must be kept in the student's file to document the work done. - p.
 The teacher will retain student papers for the documentation of grades earned during a given year and will keep these papers until report cards are distributed after the first semester of the following year.
 Student records must be readily available to school and district administrators throughout the school year, including summer months.
-Teachers must not delete any work done in Google Classroom or any other online platform from the previous year. - r.
-A student will not participate in classes offered for grade/credit recovery during the school day if he/she is required to miss regular classroom instruction in any core subjects. - s.
+Teachers must not delete any work done in Google Classroom, Schoology, or any other online platform from the previous year. - q.
+A student will not participate in classes offered for grade/credit recovery during the school day if he/she is required to miss regular classroom instruction in any core subjects. - r.
 If a course is offered at a Bullock County School's summer program, credit will not be given for that course taken at another school.
 Any exception must be approved in writing by the principal prior to enrollment.